 (Or: Why the Deer Didn’t Eat All the Flowers in 1900)

 We think of deer as numerous and ubiquitous in Yosemite Valley, but it wasn’t always the case.
-As we saw in the discussion of Ahwahnechee practices, deer had probably been rare on the Valley floor for hundred, perhaps thousands of years.
-With the influx of settlers and their guns in substantial numbers, along with most large animals, were hunted to extinction on the Valley floor.
+As we saw in the discussion of Ahwahneechee practices, deer had probably been rare on the Valley floor for hundreds, perhaps thousands of years.
+With the influx of settlers and their guns in substantial numbers, deer along with most large animals, were hunted to extinction on the Valley floor.